 There are a couple of reasons why the career outlook for registered nurses looks very good.
 To start, besides the recent changes in the way the healthcare system is viewed, the healthcare industry was still the fastest growing industry in the country.
 This was thanks to an aging baby boomer population and people having more access to health insurance, there is a need for registered nurses to meet this new demand.

 Certified nursing assistants, also sometimes called nursing aides, play a valuable role in the healthcare industry, supporting the efforts of the registered nurses who supervise them.
 On any given day, these professionals help patients with their day-to-day personal, health and grooming tasks.
+In addition, they make the patients’ lives better, assisting with treatments and offering hope during the toughest times.
 CNAs work in hospitals and nursing homes caring for patients who are unable to care for themselves due to disease, disability, or injury.
 Their services are invaluable and their personal and professional growth is tremendous.

-As the healthcare industry continues to grow, demand for CNAs will grow as well.
-According to the BLS, employment of nursing assistants is projected to grow 8% from 2020 to 2030, much faster than the average for all occupations.
+As the healthcare industry continues to grow, the demand for CNAs will grow as well.
+According to the BLS, employment of nursing assistants is projected to grow 5% from 2021 to 2031, much faster than the average for all occupations.
 The BLS also reports that the median annual wage for nursing assistants was $30,310 in May 2021.

 Licensed practical nurses (LPNs) provide basic medical care to patients in hospitals, nursing homes, and doctor’s offices, as do Licensed Vocational Nurses (LVNs).
 Different states in the country use different languages to describe the same professional role.